-(a) Permits shall be renewed each year on a form furnished by the Health Department unless written notice of discontinued operation is received by the Health Department.
-The annual permit renewal fee shall be kept on file in the Health Department.
+- (a) Permits shall be renewed each year on a form furnished by the Health Department unless written notice of discontinued operation is received by the Health Department. - (b) The Health Officer or his or her designee shall enter upon the permit holder's property at any reasonable time once a year to inspect the apiary, beekeeping equipment and honeybees.